Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 - January 2026: First wave of inspections and compliance checks

-- Late January: Transport logistics finalized, emergency protocols tested
+- Late January: Transport logistics finalised, emergency protocols tested

 - February 9 onwards: Assessment phase, data collection on incidents